meshpro/optimesh/README.md

  * is fast,
  * preserves submeshes,
  * only works for triangular meshes (for now; upvote [this issue](https://github.com/nschloe/optimesh/issues/17) if you're interested in tetrahedral mesh smoothing), and
  * supports all mesh formats that [meshio](https://github.com/nschloe/meshio) can handle.

 Install with
 ```
-pip install optimesh
+pip3 install optimesh --user
 ```
 Example call:
 ```